 - Mesolithic people loved to point animals.

-- Animals painted in naturalistic style and humans were depicted in a stylistic manner.
+- Animals painted in a naturalistic style and humans were depicted in a stylistic manner.

 - Women are painted both in nude and clothed.